 I had tons of green tomatoes – from bite-sized cherries to the big slicers.
 It was pickle time!

-if you don’t grow your own tomatoes, no worries.
+You’re not likely to find unripe green tomatoes at the store, but, if you don’t grow your own tomatoes, no worries.
 Just visit your local farmers’ market and ask your favorite tomato grower if they would bring you some green tomatoes.
 I bet they’d be very happy to have an outlet for all the green tomatoes in their fields!

 I’ve tweaked and perfected the seasoning blend since I began pickling tomatoes, and the Green Tomato Pickles recipe you’ll find below is the result of testing literally dozens of jars of pickled tomatoes.
 (It’s a tough job, but I’m on it!)